Azure/aks-baseline-automation/README.md

  * The **Shared-Services team** responsible for maintaining the overall health of the AKS clusters and the common components that run on them, such as monitoring, networking, security and other utility services.
 We will provide sample code and guidance for how to bootstrap these services as part of the initial AKS deployment and also how to automate their on-going life-cycle management.
 These Shared-Services, may be AKS add-ons such as [AAD Pod identity](https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity) or [Secret Store CSI Driver Provider](https://github.com/Azure/secrets-store-csi-driver-provider-azure), 3rd party such as [Prisma defender](https://docs.paloaltonetworks.com/prisma/prisma-cloud) or [Splunk](https://github.com/splunk/splunk-connect-for-kubernetes) daemonset, or open source such as [KEDA](https://keda.sh), [External-dns](https://github.com/kubernetes-sigs/external-dns#:~:text=ExternalDNS%20supports%20multiple%20DNS%20providers%20which%20have%20been,and%20we%20have%20limited%20resources%20to%20test%20changes.) or [Cert-manager](https://cert-manager.io/docs/).
 This team is also responsible for the lifecycle management of the clusters, such as making sure that updates/upgrades are periodically performed on the cluster, its nodes, the Shared-Services running in it and that cluster configuration changes are seamlessly conducted as needed without impacting the applications.
  * The **Security team** is responsible in making sure that security is built into the pipeline and all components deployed are secured by default.
 They will also be responsible for maintaining the Azure Policies, NSGs, firewalls rules outside the cluster as well as all security related configuration within the AKS cluster, such as Kubernetes Network Policies, RBAC or authentication and authorization rules within a Service Mesh.

 Each team will be responsible for maintaining their own automation pipeline.
-These pipelines access to Azure should only be granted through a Service Principal, a Managed Identity or preferrably a Federated Identity with the minimum set of permissions required to automatically perform the tasks that the team is responsible for.
+These pipelines access to Azure should only be granted through a Service Principal, a Managed Identity or preferably a Federated Identity with the minimum set of permissions required to automatically perform the tasks that the team is responsible for.

 ## Infrastructure as Code